Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Experiments

 \paragraph{\textbf{Enlarging Transformer dimension improves quality, despite reduced efficiency.}}

 The upper-right figure presents ablation results for dimension allocation ratios within the intra-hybrid block, defined by the proportion of query\,/\,key dimension in Transformer versus pre-expansion dimension in Mamba (with 1:0 and 0:1 representing pure Transformer and Mamba, respectively).
-The results indicate that a balanced allocation is important for quality, with larger Transformer dimensions leading to greater performance gains—suggesting that the Transformer component even plays a more critical role than Mamba.
-However, since throughput is limited by the Transformer under parallel execution, a 1:1 dimension ratio offers a practical and effective balance. \looseness=-1
+The results indicate that a balanced allocation is important for quality, with larger Transformer dimensions leading to greater performance gains (similar observations in \citet{zuo2025falcon})—suggesting that the Transformer component even plays a more critical role than Mamba.
+However, since throughput is limited by the Transformer under parallel execution, 1:1 dimension ratio offers a practical and effective balance.
+Refer to Appendix~\ref{app:intra_ablation_dimension} for further details. \looseness=-1

 \paragraph{\textbf{Evenly scattering intra-hybrid blocks across depths yields the best quality.}} We further investigate block ratio and ordering strategies for intra-hybrid models (see lower figure next to Table~\ref{tab:ablation_intra_hybrid}).
 Increasing the proportion of Transformer-containing intra-hybrid blocks consistently improves quality, in line with previous findings on primitive importance from dimension ratio ablations.
 However, using more Mamba blocks remains a practical choice for efficiency.
 For block positioning, motivated by lessons from \S\ref{subsec:ablation_inter_hybrid}, we keep intra-hybrid blocks in the middle positions for ablation studies.
-Notably, evenly distributing these intra-hybrid blocks across depths yields the best results, while placing them at the ends (Sandwich strategy) leads to huge performance drops. \looseness=-1
+Notably, evenly distributing these intra-hybrid blocks across depths yields the best results, while placing them at the ends (Sandwich strategy) leads to huge performance drops.
+As shown in the Appendix~\ref{app:visualization_attention_score}, we hypothesize that the uniform scoring of Transformer blocks in the early stages causes this performance degradation. \looseness=-1

+\paragraph{\textbf{Learned routing validates the synergistic specialization of hybrid components.}} To investigate the optimal composition of intra-hybrid blocks akin to neural architecture search~\citep{thomas2024star, acun2025composer, fu2025nemotron}, we train a model using a learnable interpolation weight ($\alpha$) that dynamically balances the contributions of the Transformer and Mamba modules inside an intra-hybrid block (see Appendix~\ref{app:analysis_component_contribution}).
+The resulting $\alpha$ distribution is strongly aligned with our manual block positioning findings, automatically favoring Mamba in early layers and the Transformer in the middle.
+Furthermore, token-level analysis reveals a natural ensemble effect: the Transformer strategically activates at critical syntactic boundaries to guide global reasoning, whereas Mamba efficiently handles highly localized sub-word dependencies. \looseness=-1